City skyline icon

 • autumn to winter 2024 (complete) – repairs to island sea wall, stabilisation of the 1888 boat house, clock tower pavilion and landside cliff face

-• summer 2025 to spring 2026 – repair and renovation of landside buildings, provision of essential services and infrastructure to the whole site
+• autumn 2025 to summer 2026 – repair and renovation of landside buildings, provision of essential services and infrastructure to the whole site

 • summer 2026 to summer 2027 – next stage of repairs and renovation of the island buildings (subject to funding)